davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 ---

+**Update 2 (2015/02/23)**: I wondered for a long time why *Software Enterprise* was not using Indiegogo's official way to provide updates to a project, and the reason suddenly appeared quite obvious to me: as long as he's only posting in the comment section, all people who forgot about Zambilight, or are not checking the comments page won't be worried and come to ask their money back, that's it!

+---

 Many backers also contacted Indiegogo's support obviously, as we would like to get some help from the people who handled and endorsed it, but it looks like, once more, Indiegogo does not really care about their users security, but more about the